Meshgenerali/laratest/README.md

 ## Getting started

-having the environment setup, clone the project and navigate to the project folder.
+Having the environment setup, clone the project and navigate to the project folder in your local environment.

-locate .env file in the and configure your database connection. adjust database name, password and username. be keen not to mess.
+Locate .env file in the root of your project and configure your database connection.
+Adjust database name, password and username. be keen not to mess.

-after successful database connection, run migrations on your terminal. use the command below:
+After successful database connection, open terminal on the root of your project folder then run database migrations.
+Use command below:
-    php artisan migrate
+    - php artisan migrate

-after successful migration, you can now start the local server by the following command
+After successful migration, you can now start the local server by the following command
-      php artisan serve
+     - php artisan serve

 on another terminal run
-      npm run dev
+     - npm run dev

 the project runs at localhost port 8000. in your browser, access localhost:8000 and see the project. you can now click login or register to authenticate or register a new user.